es-ude/ElasticNodeMiddleware/README.md

 The Interrupt manager library clears and set interrupts.
 Our interrupts are again implemented for avr.

+### Led

+The Led library can be used for turning the MCU-Leds at the elasticnode on and off.
+The functions of the library are:

+-void led_mcu_init: \
+→ initialises the leds.
+Note, that initalising the leds is always necessary to use the other functions.
+- void led_mcu_turnOn: \
+→ turns one specific MCU-led on
+- void led_mcu_turnOff: \
+→ turns one specific MCU-led off
+- void led_mcu_turnOnAll: \
+→ turns on all four MCU-leds
+- void led_mcu_turnOffAll: \
+→ turns off all four MCU-leds

+For understanding the usages of this library we include an example in the [Getting Started Guide](docs/GettingStartedGuide.md).
 ### Pin Definition

 The Pin definition library defines all pin and register definitions.